classProgrammer/horus_info/CLC3_DOCUMENTATION.md

     and chatbot framework
 - **Dialogflow** is another chatbot framework that was used
 - **IBM Watson Assistant** as the third chatbot framework
-- Chatbot
+- Chatbot Frameworks (Rasa, Dialogflow, IBM Watson Assistant)
-- **Azure** to host all of our own services, that weren't automatically integrated into another cloud provider
+- **Azure** to host all of our services, that weren't automatically integrated into another cloud provider
-- **Docker** for developement and to wrap around the Rasa programs
+- **Docker** for development and to wrap around the Rasa programs
-- **Azure Multi Container Environment**
-- Webhook
+- **Azure Multi Container Environment**: The container environment can be specified with a docker-compose file.
+The compose file is executed at startup.
+- **Webhook** is a URL that services (Dialogflow, IBM Watson Assistant)
-- Cloud Services
+- Cloud Service
 - **Azure WebApp**
+are just containers to run your code in.
+A runtime stack must be chosen e.g. Python-3.6(REST) or Node-10.x (React).

-- **React** and **Node** for the front-end developement
+- **React** and **Node** for the front-end development
 - **Material Design** and **Material Icons** for the styling of the front-ends

 ## Questions and Answers

 ### Automated Infrastructure Provisioning

-For the size of this project automated infrastructure provisioning was not necessary.
+For the size of this project, automated infrastructure provisioning was not necessary.
-However, all of the services can individually and easily be scaled by requesting more ressources from the cloud providers.
+However, all of the services can individually and easily be scaled by requesting more resources from the cloud providers.
-Even for the data backend MongoDB.Atlas allows a way to easily updgrade the amount of RAM and storage that they provide.
+Even for the data backend MongoDB.Atlas allows a way to easily upgrade the amount of RAM and storage that they provide.

-Therefore there is not a single point in the applications that could not be scaled up just through requesting more ressources.
+Therefore there is not a single point in the applications that could not be scaled up just through requesting more resources.

 ### Scalability

 - Chatbots
   - Rasa: is scalable itself, runs in a Docker container so it can be scaled even further if necessary
-  - Dialogflow: up to 160 request per minute
+  - Dialogflow: up to 160 requests per minute
   - IBM Watson Assistant: No information given but messages are unlimited, Session times out after a few minutes

 - MongoDB: Atlas offers up to 140GB RAM and 4095GB storage with no